Djsurry/projectile-solver/README.md

 # Installation
 Open a terminal and type the following:

 > Replace the bolded text in the code below with the most recent version.
 A list of versions is available [here](#Versions).
 Also, this will ask for your computers password.
-This is just to allow you to start the program from anywhere by typeing `projectile` in the terminal.
+This is just to allow you to start the program from anywhere by typing `projectile` in the terminal.

 <pre>
 curl https://codeload.github.com/Djsurry/projectile-solver/zip/v<b>1.0</b> --output projectile.zip<br>